Dynamic values

 Dynamic values are used all over the place in Plasmic Studio:

-- Connect element properties (e.g. visibility, variants) to data to build interactive user experiences
+- Connect element properties (e.g. text content, props, visibility, and variants) to data to build interactive user experiences.

 - Work with interactions and state